odin1982/linux/README.md

 ### cp - Copy files and directories
     The cp command copies files or directories.
 It can be used two different ways.

+### mv - move and rename files
+    The mv command performs both file moving and file renaming, depending on how it is used.

+### avance ln – Create Links